 The work you do not see.

 Every other AI hands you the model output and calls it done.
-DreamerOS adds the work that sits between the model and you - calibration, governance, caught counterfactuals, portability, tier clarity.
-Five customer-felt moats.
+DreamerOS adds the work that sits between the model and you - calibration, cached intent, caught counterfactuals, portability, tier clarity.
+Five things that make this different.
 Read what is live today and what is coming, honestly.

 What you feel that the model alone never gave you.

-Each card names the moat, what it does for you, and what is live today versus what is shipping next.
+Each card names the difference, what it does for you, and what is live today versus what is shipping next.
 No hedging.

 1. Calibration to you